Coping with Uncertainty Meditation

-We’re all different in how much uncertainty we can tolerate in life.
+We're all different in how much uncertainty we can tolerate in life.
 Some people seem to enjoy taking risks and living unpredictable lives, while others find the randomness of life deeply distressing.
 But all of us have a limit.
-If you feel overwhelmed by uncertainty and worry, it’s important to know that you’re not alone; many of us are in the same boat at this time.
-It’s also important to realize that no matter how helpless and hopeless you feel, there are steps you can take to better deal with uncontrollable circumstances, alleviate your anxiety, and face the unknown with more confidence.
+If you feel overwhelmed by uncertainty and worry, it's important to know that you're not alone; many of us are in the same boat.
+It's also important to realize that no matter how helpless and hopeless you feel, there are steps you can take to better deal with uncontrollable circumstances, alleviate your anxiety, and face the unknown with more confidence.

 To cope with all this uncertainty, many of us use worrying as a tool for trying to predict the future and avoid nasty surprises.
 Worrying can make it seem like you have some control over uncertain circumstances.
 You may believe that it will help you find a solution to your problems or prepare you for the worst.
 Maybe if you just agonize over a problem long enough, just think through every possibility, or read every opinion online, you'll find a solution and be able to control the outcome.
 Unfortunately, none of this works.
 Chronic worrying can't give you more control over uncontrollable events; it just robs you of enjoyment in the present, saps your energy, and keeps you up at night.
 But there are healthier ways to cope with uncertainty—and that begins with adjusting your mindset.

 Much about life is uncertain at the moment—and many things remain outside of your control.
 But while you can't control the spread of a virus, the recovery of the economy, or whether you'll have a pay check next week, you're not totally powerless.
 Whatever your fears or personal circumstances, instead of worrying about the uncontrollable, try to refocus your mind on taking action over the aspects that are within your control.